$\widehat{Z}$ and Splice Diagrams: and splice diagrams

 This theorem allows us to understand what information is contained in the splice diagram.
-It contains exactly the data of $\adj(M)_{ab}$ for pairs $(a,b)$ of type leaf-node, node--leaf, node--node and finally leaf--leaf for two \emph{distinct} leaves.
+It contains exactly the data of $\adj(-M)_{vw}$ for pairs $(v, w)$ of type (leaf, node), (node, leaf), (node, node), and finally (leaf, leaf) for two \emph{distinct} leaves.

-\begin{example} We continue with the previous example \ref{main_ex_H_shaped}.
-We order the vertices as nodes--leaves--joints and among each type, we order them from left to right in our picture of plumbing graph \ref{Hshaped_plumbing}.